 In 2001 Redditch Borough Council refused Stratford-On-Avon permission to build houses on the area marked 'Industrial Development' (also called the Winyates Triangle) )on the Affected Areas Map, sighting the effect it would have on the bio-deversity of the area.

 Since then, RBC have rented the land from SOA with the intention of building an industrial development.
 Surely this cannot be true.
-Our team will be investigating and will report back.

 I attended the full council meeting and asked the following questions.